makingdevices/RHT-device/README.md

 Instructions of use:

 - When the button is pressed, the temperature is shown.
 - Next time the button is pressed, relative humidity is shown.
-It will change between temperatura and humidity
+It will change between temperature and humidity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Finish the firmware for the PIC18F14K50
+- [x] Finish the firmware for the PIC18F14K50
+- [x] Validate the RHT-Device board V1.0
+- [ ] Update all the documentation

 See the [open issues](https://github.com/makingdevices/RHT-device/issues) for a full list of proposed features (and known issues).

-State: Project <b>UNFINISHED</b> - 06/01/2023
+State: Project <b>FINISHED</b> - 11/05/2023

 Priority: <b>Medium</b>